Alpha-0one/FOSSHACK/README.md

 Using Open source AI for creation of a chatbot for farmer assistance in surfing through the site.
 SITE STRUCTURE
 Site comprises of basic login portal for farmer and costumers along with a feedback portal.
-It also integrated with AI for usage convin
+It's also integrated with AI for usage convinience.